Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress31/01/2024

 Ho Chi Minh City Mr. Trung, 70 years old, had a dull pain above the navel and on the left side of his abdomen for 4 months.
-The doctor discovered that he had a rare condition called median arcuate ligament syndrome.
+The doctor discovered that he had a rare condition called the median arcuate ligament syndrome.

 On January 31, Dr. Nguyen Anh Dung, Head of the Department of Cardiovascular and Thoracic Surgery, Cardiovascular Center, said that upper abdominal pain is often a symptom of digestive diseases (stomach, liver, gallbladder, pancreas).
 However, paraclinical and imaging diagnoses did not show that Mr. Trung had any damage to these areas.
-The doctor performed a contrast-enhanced abdominal CT scan and found an 85% narrowing of the origin of the celiac artery - a large artery branch that supplies blood to the liver, spleen, stomach, esophagus, pancreas, and duodenum.
+The doctor performed a contrast-enhanced abdominal CT scan and discovered an 85% narrowing of the origin of the celiac artery - a large artery branch that supplies blood to the liver, spleen, stomach, esophagus, pancreas, and duodenum.

 Arterial stenosis is often caused by atherosclerosis, which narrows the blood vessels from the inside, external compression, trauma, accidents, or other medical interventions.
 However, Mr. Trung did not have atherosclerosis, trauma, or intervention.
 The doctor diagnosed him with median arcuate ligament syndrome (also known as celiac artery compression syndrome), which causes compression of the celiac artery and celiac sympathetic ganglia.
 This is the cause of his abdominal pain, according to Dr. Dung.